NetLabTech/Azure-Active-Directory-lab/03-Install-ADDS/README.md

 I began the installation by opening **Server Manager**, which is used to manage roles and features on Windows Server.

 - Start Menu → Server Manager
-- Waited for Server Manager to fully load
 - Confirmed the server was showing as **Online**

 ---